 If you’re a self-described “skinny” person trying to put on weight, you probably feel like a second class citizen when you’re researching on the Internet.
-Most fitness information is geared towards fat loss.
+Most fitness information is geared toward fat loss.
 Let’s talk about the basics of healthy weight gain.

 My friend Tynan approached me one day asking about fitness.
-We’ve talked about how fitness success depends heavily on habit, which is why it was surprising when Tynan, a expert and prolific author on habits, came to me looking for advice.
+We’ve talked about how fitness success depends heavily on habit, which is why it was surprising when Tynan, an expert and prolific author on habits, came to me looking for advice.

 To people who are predisposed to being overweight (like myself), this sounds almost like some voodoo, foreign magic.
 But naturally skinny folks have experienced this throughout their entire life.
 You’ll find the particular fitness skill that’s most important to you depends on your starting point and your goals.
 While habit is one of the most important skills for people who are losing weight, naturally lean folks will rely more heavily on the “knowledge” facet.
 Let’s see why.